 Each year, graduating students are asked about their experiences on their degree course, via the National Student Survey (NSS).
-The University, the School of Physics and Astronomy, HEFCE (the universities' funding body) and the government all put great weight on the results of this survey, and they are also made available for future UCAS applicants.
+The University, the Department of Physics and Astronomy, HEFCE (the universities' funding body) and the government all put great weight on the results of this survey, and they are also made available for future UCAS applicants.
 All students are therefore urged to participate in the NSS if you are asked to do so.
 As with the Course Unit Surveys, views expressed there are used to improve the course.
-There are some notes available that may help you to understand the survey questions.
-Please read them before completing the survey.